top of page

 What should I expect?

 Expect to love it!
 Most people are pleasantly surprised by the experience of an acupuncture treatment.
 The treatment produces a profound level of relaxation in most people and many patients enjoy a restful nap while on the table.
-I have often described it as getting to a deep level of meditation or relaxation without the work.
+It's often described as getting to a deep level of meditation or relaxation without the work.

 Is it safe?